 If TUM Alumni Dominik von Au and his mentee Moritz Kagerer were race drivers, they would most certainly be at the front of the field.
 The determination they both have with regard to their careers is remarkable.
 In their mentoring partnership this is mutually beneficial.

-Donor and honorary senator Farhad Farassat
+Donor and Honorary Senator Farhad Farassat

 Farhad Farassat immediately after his studies established his own company, which soon became the market leader for microwelding equipment used in chip manufacturing.
 Today, around 40 years later, he is using the proceeds from the sale of his company to support students at TUM through the Deutschlandstipendium.